 - Precertification to establish the medical necessity of your admission to a hospital, residential treatment center or other facility for you to receive full Plan benefits.
+You must precertify any inpatient care before you receive it.
 If you do not precertify, we will reduce the benefits payable by \$500.
-You must report emergency admissions within two business days following the day of admission even if you have been discharged. - Preauthorization to establish the medical necessity for all levels of outpatient or office care whether in or out-of-network.
-If you do not preauthorize, we will reduce any available benefits by 50% of what we would have paid had you preauthorized your care. - Concurrent review (which means review of continuing treatment) to establish the medical necessity for all levels of continuing outpatient or office care whether in or out-of-network.
-If you do not obtain concurrent review or follow your treatment plan, we will reduce any available benefits by 50% of what we would have paid had you obtained concurrent review or followed your treatment plan. - To precertify or preauthorize care and obtain concurrent review for continuing care, you, your representative, your doctor or your hospital must call the Plan at 1-800-593-2354 prior to the admission or care.
+You must report emergency admissions within two business days following the day of admission even if you have been discharged. - Preauthorization to establish the medical necessity for all levels of outpatient or office care.
+You must preauthorize any outpatient or office care before you receive it.
+If you do not preauthorize, we will request information from your provider to review the services for medical necessity.
+This will delay your claim.
+If you do not preauthorize, even if we determine the services are medically necessary, we will reduce any available benefits by 50% of what we would have paid had you preauthorized your care.